You are here

 Choose the Right Direction: Rear- or Forward-Facing

 - For the best protection, keep your baby in a rear-facing car seat for as long as possible – usually until about 2 years old.
 You can find the exact height and weight limit on the side or back of your car seat.
-Kids who ride in rear-facing seats have the maximum protection for the head, neck and spine.
+Kids who ride in rear-facing seats have the best protection for the head, neck and spine.
 It is especially important for rear-facing children to ride in a back seat away from the airbag.

 Check the Label